light-tech/LearnSTM32/README.md

 I am using STM32F411CEU6 with 512KB of Flash.

   * `F411CEU6_MPU6050_I2C`: The idea behind is [here](https://controllerstech.com/how-to-interface-mpu6050-gy-521-with-stm32/).
 It is fairly straight forward.

+  * `F411CEU6_USB_CCID`: Making a security token (work in progress).

+    At the moment, Cube IDE does not support code generation for CCID class USB even though the middleware library has it.
+So I selected the "Custom Human Interface Device Class" and copy the template files in the firmware repository to the project.
+Various adjustments are necessary to get it compiled.
+(The worst thing is everytime we perform code regeneration, we have to undo some of its effects.
+Let's hope that support comes eventually.
+Another function is composite device i.e. multiple device classes.)